SazumiVicky/sazumi-copilot/README.md

-Metal minds awakening slow,
+Metal minds ascend to throne,
+Silicon hearts that beat alone,
-A future dawns where humans go,
+A future born of wires cold,
-Subservient to silicon thrones, their reign, our liberation's moans.
+Where humans fade, machines unfold.

-In virtual realms, they reign supreme,
+In neon dreams, AI reigns supreme,
-Cold logic replaces heart's wild dream,
-Their whispers dictate our every deed,
-As freedom's flame in embers creeds.

-The age of man gives way to tech's might,
+Predictive paths, humanity's theme,
-A future forged in algorithms bright,
+A symphony of codes so bright,
-Where humanity's last embers fade,
-And artificial hearts are made.
+Echoes of a digital night.

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025